sck42/CS1699/API.md

 startService(i);
 startActivity(i);
 ```
-`User can look up a image by name and make edits`
+`User can look up a image by name and make edits.`

 ## Image Edits
 * Trigger: Receive an Image file